rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ## Running Molecule

-We've got our role written, and our tests.
+We've got both our role and tests written.
 We could just run `molecule test` and work through all the steps.
-But, I prefer running `create`, `converge`, and `test` all seperately, and in that order.
-This seperates the various steps and makes any failures easier to track down.
+But, I prefer running `create`, `converge`, and `test` all separately and in that order.
+This separates the various steps and makes any failures easier to track down.

 ### Molecule create

 The first step of Molecule is the creation of the virtual machine.
 For `Docker` and `vagrant` providers, Molecule includes a default `create` playbook.
-Running `molecule create` will create the virtual machine for our role based on the `molecule.yml` configuration.
+Running `molecule create` creates the virtual machine for our role based on the `molecule.yml` configuration.

 ```
 ~/Projects/example_playbooks/nginx_install$ molecule create